BrukT/mpls-te/README.md

 ### Goals

-- each flow conforms to the characteristics of Table.
+- Each flow conforms to the characteristics of the above able.
 For high-priority flows, the excess traffic is downgraded to low priority; for low-priority flows, the excess traffic is dropped.

 - Each high-priority flow is granted at worst 60% of the bandwidth for the link it traverses in the core network.

 ## Configuration

-The following Table represents the address assignation for the networks:
+The following table represents the address assignation for the networks:

 | Net | Address | Subnet mask |
 --- | --- | ---